Personal loan alternatives for bad-credit borrowers

 3. Use a home equity loan or HELOC

 If you own a home with enough equity, you can tap that equity with a home equity loan or a home equity line of credit (HELOC).
-You typically need a credit score of at least 620 to qualify but rates are significantly lower than credit cards and payday loans.
+You typically need a credit score of at least 620 to qualify, but rates are significantly lower than credit cards and payday loans.

 A home equity loan works like a personal loan but with a much longer repayment period.
-You will be paid out in a lump sum and make fixed payments over a set period, usually between 15 and 30 years.
+You will be paid out in a lump sum and make fixed payments over a set period, usually between five and 30 years.

 A HELOC operates more like a credit card, giving you access to your funds as needed during the “draw period,” which typically lasts between 10 and 15 years.
 You can borrow what you need as you need it up to a limit during this period and will have a repayment term of around 20 years.